iTwin/projects-client/README.md

+# Deprecated

+The [Project's API](https://developer.bentley.com/apis/projects/#thisapiisbeingdeprecated) has been deprecated in favor of the [iTwins API](https://developer.bentley.com/apis/itwins/).
+As such, this package has been deprecated in favor of the [@itwin/itwins-client](https://github.com/itwin/itwins-client) package.

 # Projects Client Library

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
 See [LICENSE.md](./LICENSE.md) for license terms and full copyright notice.